cloudpilot-emu/cloudpilot-emu/doc/networking.md

 present a certificate to the browser.
 This certificate needs to be signed by a trusted root certificate.

-both certificates can be generated directly by `cloudpilot-server` by running
+Both certificates can be generated directly by `cloudpilot-server` by running

 ```
     > path/to/server/cloudpilot-server generate-cert